fpvonly/demo-chat-app/README.md

 Database config-file:
-- Create a file named 'database_config.json' to 'server' directory with the following content structure:
+- Create a file named 'database_config.json' into 'server' directory with the following content structure:

 ``` js
 {